 Our Commitment to Diversity, Equity and Inclusion

 Grief is the most inclusive experience we know, and at Companions on a Journey we strive to make sure all feel welcome.
-Unfortunately, grief will hit everyone at some point.
+Unfortunately, we all experience grief.
 Regardless of your color, national origin, ancestries, religion, socioeconomic status, sex/sexual orientation, or disability, we are on a mission to support those who are grieving.

 Our goal is to treat everyone we serve equally with the highest regard and respect, without prejudice.
 Grief does not discriminate and neither do we.
 We look forward to serving you.